 \begin{sloppypar} \parai{Adaptive bitrate schemes.} Buffer-based and rate-based schemes that dynamically adapt the video bitrate~\cite{Mao-SIGCOMM2017, Sun-SIGCOMM2016, Yin-SIGCOMM2015, Huang-SIGCOMM2014, Jiang-CoNEXT2012} suffer invariably from the limitations of the underlying transport: these schemes simply operate on top of an existing transport protocol that does not discriminate between the different types of frames in the video stream.
 While they help in improving end-user QoE, simply porting over ABR to QUIC offers poor performance~\cite{Bhat-NOSSDAV2017}. \end{sloppypar}

-\parai{Deadline-awareness.} TCP variants such as TCP-RTM~\cite{Liang02tcp-rtm} and TL-TCP ~\cite{Mukherjee-ICNP2000} either ignore retransmissions or avoid retransmitting data that have already missed the deadline.
-While the former requires loss recovery to be built into the application, the latter requires application's cooperation to obtain the deadlines.
-Both complicate application design and the interaction with the application layer, making deployment impractical, if not impossible.

-\parai{TCP ``tweaks''.} Brosh et al.~\cite{Brosh-SIGMETRICS2008} suggest optimizations to make TCP more friendly to delivering real-time media.
-In a similar vein, Goel et al.~\cite{Goel-TOMM2008} tune TCP's send buffer for mitigating delays incurred in delivering real-time media.
-While these optimizations are important, they will be even more beneficial when applied selectively to only the portion of data that requires reliability in the first place.
+\begin{sloppypar} \parai{TCP variants \& ``tweaks''.} TCP variants such as TCP-RTM~\cite{Liang02tcp-rtm} and TL-TCP ~\cite{Mukherjee-ICNP2000} either ignore retransmissions or avoid retransmitting data that have already missed the deadline.
+The former needs support for loss recovery to be built into the application and the latter requires application's cooperation to obtain the deadlines: both complicate application design, making deployment impractical, if not impossible.
+Brosh et al.~\cite{Brosh-SIGMETRICS2008} suggest optimizations to make TCP more friendly for delivering real-time media.
+In a similar vein, Goel et al.~\cite{Goel-TOMM2008} tune TCP's send buffer for mitigating delays.
+While these optimizations are important, they will be even more beneficial when applied selectively to only the portion of data that requires reliability in the first place. \end{sloppypar}

 \parai{Partial reliability.} McQuistin et al.~\cite{McQuistin-NOSSDAV2016} propose a novel TCP variant that uses retransmissions to deliver new data, instead of the lost data.
-The idea of using the retransmissions to send new data alleviates some but not all of the overhead; \stress{B-} and {\pframe}s that have not missed their deadlines will still be retransmitted. \cite{Feamster-PV2002} explores the effect of selective reliability for streaming MPEG-4 video via RTP.
-Unlike these prior work that require substantial changes in the network stack, \thesystem requires minimal changes, and can be deployed incrementally.
+The idea of using the retransmissions to send new data alleviates some but not all of the overhead; \stress{B-} and {\pframe}s that have not missed their deadlines will still be retransmitted. \cite{Feamster-PV2002} explores the effect of selective reliability for streaming MPEG-4 video via RTP, necessitating substantial changes to the network stack. \thesystem requires minimal changes and can be deployed incrementally.

-\parai{Error-correction schemes.} Kim et al.~\cite{Kim-CoRR2012} propose Network coded TCP (CTCP) to address TCP's poor performance in lossy channels.
-CTCP codes the data in an application-agnostic manner and dynamically adapts the coding scheme in response to the network conditions.
-CTCP codes packets without regard to the frame type (i.e., it codes both {\iframe} and \stress{B-} and {\iframe}s in the same manner), and introduces significant load on the network.
-Such indiscriminate coding of all video frames by a significant number of users might, under certain conditions, overwhelm the network capacity.
-On a positive note, \thesystem can benefit from using CTCP's adaptive coding scheme for delivering \stress{B-} and {\pframe}s.
+\parai{Error-correction schemes.} Kim et al.~\cite{Kim-CoRR2012} propose CTCP, which codes data in an application-agnostic manner, to improve performance in lossy channels.
+CTCP's indiscriminate coding of all video frames by a significant number of users might, under certain conditions, overwhelm the network capacity. \thesystem can benefit, however, from using CTCP's adaptive coding scheme for delivering \stress{B-} and {\pframe}s.